 One of the important new themes in contemporary Bulgarian historiography is, of course, related to communist repression.
 Memoirs, still little used by researchers, occupy a prominent place here.
-In addition, there is a growing number of publications dealing with events and people not studied previously because of the silence imposed and/or the inaccessibility of the archives.16 emy of Sciences, stressed that the restrictions imposed upon the professional activities of intellectuals by the communist regime gave them an apologetic character and changed their nature and their goals.
+In addition, there is a growing number of publications dealing with events and people not studied previously because of the silence imposed and/or the inaccessibility of the archives.

+Research on totalitarian repression includes a reflection on historiography itself, criticism of inadequate methods, the enumeration of forbidden subjects, and inaccessible sources.
+In his programmatic paper from 1991, Mito Isusov, then director of the Institute for History at the Academy of Sciences, stressed that the restrictions imposed upon the professional activities of intellectuals by the communist regime gave them an apologetic character and changed their nature and their goals.
 Among those restrictions he enumerated the so-called "social commissions" (research subjects imposed upon historians as very important for society as a whole), censorship, repressive measures against dissident intellectuals, the inaccessibility of archives, for example, those belonging to the Communist Party and the Ministries of the Interior, Defense, and Foreign Affairs.
-In addition, he outlined the major "zones of silence": Bulgarian-Russian and Bulgarian-Soviet relations, relations with neighboring countries, and ambivalent personalities in political life.17 Isusov's paper showed the direction for further reflection by historians on the state of their discipline.
+In addition, he outlined the major "zones of silence": Bulgarian-Russian and Bulgarian-Soviet relations, relations with neighboring countries, and ambivalent personalities in political life.
+Isusov's paper showed the direction for further reflection by historians on the state of their discipline.
 Repressive measures in the field of historiography have largely been stressed.
 The methods and standards, however, of the profession remain unquestioned.